Welcome to the Veterinarians of Animal Clinic Statenlaan in The Hague / Den Haag

-Of course we do vaccines and examination and treatment of sick animals.
-Besides that we offer extensive facilities for surgery, digital x-rays, dental care, subcutenous stiches, ultrasound and endoscopic examination, blood work and hospitalisation.
+Of course we do vaccines, senior- and puppy checks and examination and treatment of sick animals.
+But besides that we offer extensive facilities for surgery, digital x-rays, dental care, subcutenous stiches, ultrasound and endoscopic examination, blood work and hospitalisation.
 If necessary or desirable, we make home visits to treat your sick pet.

 Surgery and anesthesia